LintaoPeng/LintaoPeng.github.io/_pages/about.md

 Thank you for visiting my website!
-I'm Lintao Peng, currently a Ph.D. student at [Computational Sensing Lab](https://bianlab.github.io/), Beijing Insitute of Technology, advised by Prof. [Liheng Bian](https://bianlab.github.io/).
+I'm Lintao Peng, a Ph.D. student at [Computational Sensing Lab](https://bianlab.github.io/), Beijing Insitute of Technology, advised by Prof. [Liheng Bian](https://bianlab.github.io/).
+Currently, I am a joint PhD student at Nanyang Technological University, supervised by Prof. Cuong Dang.
 Previously, I received my B. Eng in Computer Science and Technology in Xidian University.

 My current research interests are mainly about **computational imaging and sensing**.
 Specifically, I focus on deep-learning-based imaging and sensing techniques in complex environments.
 Also I investigate deeper with various novel self-attention mechanisms and loss functions to improve the performance of the imaging and sensing networks.